5 Tips for the Off-Site Interview Set Up

-1. Think Strategically About Your Interview Set Up
+1. Determine Your Interview Set Up

 4. Let Them Know You’re the One Hiring

-Whether you’re interviewing or at a job fair, let candidates know you’re the one making the hiring decision.
+Whether you’re hosting a formal interview or speaking at a job fair, let candidates know you’re the one making the hiring decision.
 This will help engage the candidate and get their full attention.
-You can do this subtly by saying things like, “I plan to make a decision about this position within the month,” or “If I hired you, how long would it be until you could come on board?”
+You can do this subtly by saying things like, “I am looking for someone who…” or “I hope to fill the position by the third quarter.”

 5. Get Out From Behind Your Booth